JupiterOne/graph-azure/docs/jupiterone.md

 creating a Service Principal (App Registration) and providing the credentials to JupiterOne.

+## Azure + JupiterOne Integration Benefits

+- Visualize Azure cloud resources in the JupiterOne graph.
+- Map Azure users to employees in your JupiterOne account.
+- Monitor visibility and governance of your Azure cloud environment by leveraging hundreds of out of the box queries.
+- Monitor compliance against the Azure CIS Framework and other security benchmarks using the JupiterOne compliance app.
+- Monitor Azure vulnerabilities and findings from multiple services within the alerts app.
+- Monitor changes to your Azure cloud resources using multiple JupiterOne alert rule packs specific to Azure.

+## How it Works

+- JupiterOne periodically fetches users and cloud resources from Azure to update the graph.
+- Write JupiterOne queries to review and monitor updates to the graph, or leverage existing queries.
+- Configure alerts to take action when the JupiterOne graph changes, or leverage existing alerts.

+## Requirements

+- JupiterOne requires the API credentials for the Azure endpoint, specifically the Directory (tenant) id, the Application (client) id, and the Application (client) secret with the correct permissions assigned.
+- You must have permission in JupiterOne to install new integrations.

 ## Integration Instance Configuration

 The integration is triggered by an event containing the information for a